sysdiglabs/terraform-google-secure-for-cloud/examples/single-project/README.md

 # Single Project Example

-This example deploys Secure For Cloud into a GCP account.
+This example deploys Secure For Cloud into a single GCP project.
 All the resources will be run in a single project.

 ![single project diagram](https://github.com/sysdiglabs/terraform-google-secure-for-cloud/blob/master/examples/single-project/diagram-single.png?raw=true)